paulterinho/dotnet-openapi-autogen-dockercompose/README.md

 # dotnet-openapi-autogen-dockercompose
 Simple example of an "API-first" developetment set up: Define your API, and then auto-generate the libraries for your Server or Client.

-Docker compose is used to run Swagger Editor locally with minimal setup (which will allow us to edit the API file).
+I'm using Docker compose to run Swagger Editor locally with minimal setup (which will allow us to edit the API file) to service the API specification to the Nswag executable (that gets used by the dotnetcore project via it's MSBuild cycle), but that doesn't have to be part of a larger solution.

 # Steps to Run
 	- Install Docker: https://hub.docker.com/editions/community/docker-ce-desktop-windows/